🚀 Ace your next technical round with our 2026 Guides:

 Developer experience (DX) is not separate from user experience.
 A well-configured dev environment with fast HMR (Hot Module Replacement), type-checking, linting, and formatting on save makes engineers faster and happier.
 Investing in DX is investing in your product's velocity.

-Pro tip: typescript interview questions is one of the most searched topics by senior engineers.
+Pro tip: angular and react is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 Developer experience (DX) is not separate from user experience.
 A well-configured dev environment with fast HMR (Hot Module Replacement), type-checking, linting, and formatting on save makes engineers faster and happier.
 Investing in DX is investing in your product's velocity.